 This strange word refers to the number of chromosomes found in the cells of all living things, including fruit trees.

 Most fruit trees are diploid (just like humans), which means they have two sets of chromosomes, one set inherited from the mother (the tree where the fruit subsequently forms) and the other from the father / pollinator.
 However some varieties of apples and pears are triploid, which means they have three sets of chromosomes.
 This is relevant to pollination because triploid varieties cannot cross-pollinate other varieties.
-Although some triploid varieties display some partial self-fertility it is best to assume they need another apple tree to pollinate them.
+Although some triploid varieties display a considerable degree of self-fertility it is perhaps best to assume they need another apple tree to pollinate them.
 In fact, if you plant a triploid variety you will usually require two other trees nearby, each of different varieties, which can cross-pollinate each other as well as the triploid tree.

 This might put you off growing triploid varieties, but they have many advantages including often very good disease resistance - more details here.